alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-07-22-organ-transplants.md

 ---
 layout: post
-title: "Ruling on organ transplants"
+title: Ruling on organ transplants
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Majmu' Fatawa wa Maqalat 8/34"
+source: Majmu' Fatawa wa Maqalat 8/34
-summary: "I have a reservation with regard to this matter.
-The Muslim should be respected and taking away any of his organs will cause harm."
+summary: I have a reservation with regard to this matter.
+The Muslim should be respected and taking away any of his organs will cause harm.
-category: [treatments,fatwas]
+category:
+- treatments
+- fatwas
-hijri: Dhul-Qa'dah 31, 1441
+hijri: '1441-12-01'
 date: 2020/07/22
 lang: en
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question:
 What is your opinion on the transplantation of human organs which saves the life of many people?